darchr/ml-tools/docs/src/notebooks.md

 # Notebooks

 The notebooks in this repo contain plots and run scripts to generate the data for those plots.
-The contents of the notebooks are summarised here and contain links to the rendered notebooks are included.
+The contents of the notebooks are summarized here and contain links to the rendered notebooks are included.

 In general, each directory contains a notebook and a collection of scripts.
 Since